hCaptcha/bounties/README.md

 #### hCaptcha will make our best effort to:
 * Provide an initial response on all reports within two business days.
-* Let you know if your report qualifies for a bounty within five business days.
+* Let you know if your report qualifies for a bounty within 10 business days.
-* If the report qualifies for a bounty, we will set a risk level of severity and the reward size within five business days.
+* If the report qualifies for a bounty, we will set a risk level of severity and the reward size within 10 business days.
 * Resolve qualifying vulnerabilities within 90 days (1 day for critical, 1-2 weeks for high, 4-8 weeks for medium and 90 days for low issues).
 More complex issues may require longer to fix.
 If you have a question regarding the remediation timeline, please inquire on the relevant report.
 * Notify you within five business days once an issue has been resolved.
 * The value of rewards paid out will vary depending on Severity.
 The severity is calculated according to the [OWASP risk rating model based on Impact and Likelihood](https://owasp.org/www-community/OWASP_Risk_Rating_Methodology):